What Makes Teeth Crooked, Why that Could Be and What Can Be Done?

 Adults vs. Children

 When dealing with adults there will be less need for guesswork.
-An adults jaw will be fully formed so it will be easier to determine what to do and have a better idea of what the final results will be.
+An adult’s jaw will be fully formed so it will be easier to determine what to do and have a better idea of what the final results will be.
 Periodontal disease is another issue, as children will not have reached a stage where this will be a problem.
 This condition causes the gums to recede and this can be because of gingivitis.
 When the teeth are straight this is less likely to occur, so it is an argument for having braces in place when you are young.

-Teeth can be lost at any time, but most of times, adults will have lost more than a child will have.
+Teeth can be lost at any time, but most of time, adults will have lost more than a child will have.
 It could be through decay or accident, but once the tooth is missing, it will leave a gap that other teeth can move into.
 This can be a blessing or a hindrance as when there are too many teeth, extra space is required, but when there is too much space, the teeth can spread out and not be in the place they are supposed to be in.
 If treatment is started as a child, it should be completed, or it could come back to haunt you as an adult.
 If you want to be able to get braces cheap, you should shop around and see what each orthodontist has to offer.

 Why Get Treatment Now You Are Older?

-When you visit a dentist Biscayne Boulevard it is understood that you will have needs that are different to that of a child and the orthodontist will treat you accordingly.
+When you visit a dentist Biscayne Boulevard it is understood that you will have needs that are different from that of a child and the orthodontist will treat you accordingly.
 You will not be treated like a child, but you will still get a lot of support and care.
 If you start to have doubts and wonder why you are putting yourself through this at your age, think about the reasons that brought you to us in the first place.

 - You will have wanted a bright and clean smile.
 Teeth are much easier to clean when they are straight and where they should be set in the gums.
 There are no nooks and crannies food and bacteria can hide in.